 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return on capital to shareholders, issue new shares or sell assets to reduce debt.

 The Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as long term debt to shareholder's equity ratio.

-Capital risk management (Continued)
+Capital risk

-The gearing ratios as at 31 December 2022 and 2021 were as follows:
+The gearing ratios as at 31 December 2023 and 2022 were as follows: